 You’ll get a Cardinal Compass planner from your orientation course instructor during the first week of class.
 It’ll be preloaded with important dates at UofL (breaks, registration, tuition deadlines, etc.).
 Aside from that, it’s up to you to decide how to stay organized.
 Your professors probably won’t tell you to get a certain type of notebook or binder like your high school teachers did, so you’ll need to develop your own system.
 Visit the Campus Store or call 502.852.6679.

 What is a Cardinal Card?
 Where do I get a new one if I lose mine?

 Cardinal Card is the official ID card for UofL students, faculty, and staff.
 You need it to check things out from the library, print in the library and computer labs, use your meal plan, get into residence hall doors, access athletic events, ride campus shuttles, and more.
 You can also use it like a debit card with Cardinal Cash at many on-campus and off-campus locations.
 If you lose your Cardinal Card, you need to visit the Cardinal Card office in the Houchens Building to get a replacement for a fee.

 How can I check my Cardinal Cash balance or add funds?

 You can check your balance and add funds here.

 How do meal plans work?
 Can I change mine?

 Depending on where you live, you can choose among a variety of meal plans.
 Plans differ from each other in the number of meal swipes and amount of flex points that are included.
 It’s important to understand how many meal swipes and flex points your plan has and to consider how you’ll need to spread those out across the semester.
-Where you live (on campus or off, which residence hall) can determine which meals plans you’re eligible for.
+Where you live (on-campus or off-campus, specific residence hall, etc.) can determine which meals plans you’re eligible for.

 What is the difference between meal swipes, flex points, and Cardinal Cash?